mathias-brandewinder/mathias-brandewinder.github.io/_posts/2025-05-28-maximum-likelihood-with-quipu-part-1.md

 ```

 The log-likelihood using the "wrong" parameters `(1.0, 1.0)` is `-233`, much
 lower than the value we get using the "correct" parameters `(1.3, 0.3`, `-151`.
+In other words, a higher log-likelihood indicates a better fit.
+The idea here

-The idea here is to search across the possible parameters, and try to find the
+is to search across the possible parameters, and try to find the pair that
-pair that maximizes the log-likelihood.
+maximizes the log-likelihood, which should give us a good fit.

 ## Solution with Quipu

 Finding the parameters that minimize or maximize a function is exactly the type
 of problems `Quipu` is intended to handle. `Quipu` takes an `objective`
 function (the function we are trying to maximize), a starting value for the
-parameters, and searches by probing different directions and following the
+parameters (optional, defaulting to `0.0`), and searches by probing different
-promising ones.
+directions and following the most promising ones until it reaches a solution.

-Conceptually, it should be as simple as this:
+Setting up the problem should be as simple as this:

 ``` fsharp
 open Quipu